bl1231/bilbomd/README.md

 docker compose up --detach
 ```

-Check that they are running and "healthy"
+Check that they are running and "healthy" with the `docker ps` command:

 ```
 (base) [15:50]classen@hyperion:~/projects/bilbomd$docker ps